RJFeddeler/Blackjack/README.md

 # Blackjack
-A game of Blackjack written in Python for a class project
+A game of Blackjack written in Python 2.x for a class project.